icerpc/icerpc-docs/pages/slice/language-guide/preprocessor-directives.md

 ## Conditional compilation

-Conditional compilation allows sections of a Slice file to be conditionally included or excluded from compilation, based on a set of boolean expressions.
+Conditional compilation allows you to include or omit sections of your Slice file at compile time, based on a set of boolean expressions.

-The preprocessor provides 4 directives for controlling this, that use a syntax similar to conditional blocks:
+It works just like a standard if-elif-else statement, but uses preprocessor directives:

 ```slice
 #if <EXPRESSION_1>